 dynamics of interaction are.

-Even great teachers, who may already be using some of these elements well may not know what they are and may not be able to adjust them to fit differing classroom needs.
+Even excellent teachers who may already be using some of these elements may not know what they are and may not adjust them to fit differing classroom requirements.

 Techniques to Improve Classroom Dynamics

-As stated by Karl Kahnke, the following techniques can be helpful in improving the classroom situation:
+As stated by Karl Kahnke, the following methods can help improve the classroom situation:

-Let the students sit at an equal distance from each other.
+Let the students sit at an equal length from each other.
 It gives the teacher equal access and helps him in communication.

-Breaking eye contact during student turn and seeing other sides can disturb the student’s communication throughout the class.
+Breaking eye communication during student turn and seeing other sides can confuse the student’s information throughout the class.

-Scanning the class regularly can keep the students engaged and provide important feedback to the teacher.
+Scanning the class regularly can keep the students engaged and provide critical feedback to the teacher.

-Changes in voice quality can be used to indicate different functions such as giving directions, giving expansion examples, and supplying feedback.
+Changes in voice quality can indicate different functions such as giving directions, giving expansion examples, and supplying feedback.

 INTER ACTION TECHNIQUES